 Nurse Anesthetists work in a variety of medical offices, such as hospitals, outpatient care centers, and doctor’s offices.
 Anesthesiologists work in operating rooms, as well as intensive care units and delivery units.
 Anesthesiologists also have the ability to focus on certain sub-specialties of care such as pediatrics, obstetrics, and critical care.

 The difference in wages is possibly the most substantial difference between a CRNA and an Anesthesiologist.
-According to the BLS, the median salary of a CRNA is $167,950, while the median salary for Anesthesiologists is $267,020.
-With just under $100k dollars in added salary, the extended educational requirements of becoming an Anesthesiologist pay off in the end.
+According to the BLS, the average salary* of a CRNA is $181,040, while the average salary* for Anesthesiologists is $261,730.
+With about $80K dollars in added salary*, the extended educational requirements of becoming an Anesthesiologist pay off in the end.

 How Long Does it Take to Become a Nurse Anesthetist?

 In order to be a nurse anesthetist, you’ll have to spend an extended amount of time in school.
 You’ll also have to gain work experience and pass a certification exam prior to holding the position.
 Here’s a step-by-step guide to show you how to become a nurse anesthetist: